 Akeelah is a visual artist who creates immersive environments out of light and sound.
 Inspired by phenomenology and structuralism, her work aims to situate audiences in unfamiliar environments to challenge physical and ideological perspectives.
 Akeelah studied Fine Art at the University of Leeds before going on to complete an MA in Sculpture at the Royal College of Art.
 Over the last 10 years she has produced independent and collaborative works, exhibiting nationally and internationally.

-Invisible Flock are based at Patrick Studios.
-Our three studios include a design space, workshop and laboratory where all of our work and research takes place and are equipped accordingly.
+Invisible Flock are based at Yorkshire Sculpture Park.
+Our studio includes a design space, workshop and laboratory where all of our work and research takes place and are equipped accordingly.
 The workshop is designed for working with a wide variety of materials, and is equipped with a Laser cutter, a CNC, 3D printers and a comprehensive selection of workshop tools both bench mounted and hand tools.
 The laboratory is a fully equipped electronics prototyping lab, with an array of prototyping tools boards and components, as well as digital third party tools such as kinects, myo armbands etc. We also have a wide variety of computing options ranging from embeddable boards to powerful GPU machines and a selection of field recording and sound equipment.